FIWARE/tutorials.Media-Streams/README.md

 The `kurento-examples` container is a web app server listening on a single port:

-* Port `8443` is exposed for HTTPS traffic so we can display the webpage
+* Port `8443` is exposed for HTTPS traffic so we can display the web page

 The `kurento-examples` container is driven by environment variables as shown: